andmarku/Hobby_project_RedBlackTree_Tetris_game/README.md

 About the code
 ===
-When using the code read the IGame interface and use the Game class (which implements the IGame interface).
+When using the code read the IGame interface and instantiate the Game class (which implements the IGame interface).